 Most alarming of all, more than one fourth of the doctors in this survey were paid by drug companies for services such as consulting, lecturing or signing up patients for clinical trials.
 Influential doctors are more likely to receive large honoraria or consulting fees.

-It is these “thought leaders” who end up writing guidelines about best medical practices.
+Specialists love to encourage their colleagues to follow “best practices.”
+What a great name.
+No one wants to follow worst practices or second-best practices.
+It is the “thought leaders” who end up writing guidelines about best medical practices.
 Powerful physicians can sway their peers to select certain medications over others to treat conditions like high blood pressure, depression, diabetes or heart disease.

 Despite protests to the contrary, it is hard to imagine that a cardiologist who receives more than $100,000 from a pharmaceutical company will not favor that company’s cholesterol-lowering medicine.